NFDI4Biodiversity/nfdi4biodiversity-sle/README.md

 - [( )] Preventing active re-use of one's own research data by other researchers
 - [( )] Making any research data available to all without technical restrictions
 - [(X)] Minimising data loss
+***
+Correct!
+Minimising data loss is a goal of data security, which aims at the general protection of data and belongs to the area of data organisation.
+Data security doesn’t only include measures on the digital level (e.g. using anti-virus programmes or regular backups), but also on the analogue level (e.g. storing data media with very important data in fireproof boxes).
+***

 What is **not** part of this unit?
 Choose the correct answer.